baritonomarchetto/3U-Eurorack-Fiberglass-Blank-Panels/README.md

 # 3U-Eurorack-Fiberglass-Blank-Panels
-A collection of 3U blank panels layouts for eurorack synthesizers (gerber files)
+A collection of 3U blank panels layouts for modular synthesizers (gerber files)